qwshen/spark-etl-framework/README.md

       - transform-events
       - load-events, transform-user-train
   ```
-  In above setting, the output of the two actions (load-events, transform-user-train) will be staged at ${staging_uri}.
-  The more actions for staging, the more impact on the performance.
-Thus normally it happens in dev environments.
+  In the above setting, the output of the two actions (load-events, transform-user-train) will be staged at ${staging_uri}.
+More actions for staging incur more impact on the performance.
+Therefore they should be used primarily in dev environments.
   <br />

 Pipeline examples: